 To locate articles on a topic in CINAHL, there are two ways of searching: 1) keyword or 2) subject heading.

 Keyword searching is a good way to begin your search, especially if you are not sure of the exact terminology to use as search terms.
 Search results will be based on the exact keywords that you entered.
 As you sift through your search results, you will begin to recognize additional terminology to use in your search strategy to locate more relevant articles.
-It will also help you to identify subject headings to use in a more advanced search.
-See a video tutorial here.
+See a video tutorial of keyword searching here.

-On the left side of your search results page, under , you will notice some options to refine your search results, including Publication Date, Research Article and Peer-Reviewed.
-Click the Show More link to display a full menu of limits.
+On the left side of your search results page, under , you will notice some options to refine your search results, including Publication Date, Academic Journals, etc. Click the Show More link (located underneath Publication Date) to display a full menu of limits.

 When viewing your search results in CINAHL, you will see different links depending on the availability of the full-text such as: